Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Abstract

 \section{Abstract}

+Convolutional neural networks (CNNs) have been widely used in many tasks, but training CNNs is time-consuming and energy-hungry.
+Using the low-bit integer format has been proved promising for speeding up and improving the energy efficiency of CNN inference, while the training phase of CNNs can hardly benefit from such a technique because of following challenges: \textit{(1) The integer data format cannot meet the requirements of the data dynamic range in training, resulting in the accuracy drop; (2) The floating-point data format keeps large dynamic range with much more exponent bits, resulting in higher accumulation power than integer one; (3) There are some specially designed data formats (e.g., with group-wise scaling) that have the potential to deal with the former two problems but the common hardware can not support them efficiently.}

-In this work, we propose a low-bit training framework for convolutional neural networks, which is built around a novel multi-level scaling (MLS) tensor format.
-Our framework focuses on reducing the energy consumption of convolution operations by quantizing all the convolution operands to low bit-width format.
-Specifically, we propose the MLS tensor format, in which the element-wise bit-width can be largely reduced.
-Then, we describe the dynamic quantization and the low-bit tensor convolution arithmetic to leverage the MLS tensor format efficiently.
-Experiments show that our framework achieves a superior trade-off between the accuracy and the bit-width than previous low-bit training frameworks.
+To tackle all these challenges and make the training phase of CNNs benefit from the low-bit format, we propose a low-bit training framework for convolutional neural networks to pursue a better trade-off between the accuracy and energy efficiency. \textit{(1) We adopt element-wise scaling to improve the dynamic range of data representation, which greatly reduces the quantization error; (2) Group-wise scaling with hardware friendly factor format is designed to reduce the element-wise exponent bits without degrading the accuracy; (3) We design the customized hardware unit that implement the low-bit tensor convolution arithmetic with our multi-level scaling data format.} Experiments show that our framework achieves a superior trade-off between the accuracy and the bit-width than previous low-bit training studies.
 For training a variety of models on CIFAR-10, using 1-bit mantissa and 2-bit exponent is adequate to keep the accuracy loss within $1\%$.
-And on larger datasets like ImageNet, using 4-bit mantissa and 2-bit exponent is adequate to keep the accuracy loss within $1\%$.
-Through the energy consumption simulation of the computing units, we can estimate that training a variety of models with our framework could achieve $8.3\sim10.2\times$ and $1.9\sim2.3\times$ higher energy efficiency than training with full-precision and 8-bit floating-point arithmetic, respectively.
+And on larger datasets like ImageNet, using 4-bit mantissa and 2-bit exponent is adequate.
+Through the energy consumption simulation of the computing units,we can estimate that training a variety of models with our framework could achieve $8.3\sim10.2\times$ and $1.9\sim2.3\times$ higher energy efficiency than single-precision and 8-bit floating-point arithmetic, respectively.